Confederate Action Party of Australia: Tony Pitt

 In 1991 Pitt had circulated a letter to far-right extremists which claimed that Australia was about to be deliberately destroyed.
 "The ALP is going to spring an early election," he wrote.
-"The coalition is going to deliberately throw the fight so their ALP cohorts can maintain progress on the plan the upper levels of the Libs and the ALP have in mind for us."
-Pitt attached a list of "organisations who will help to save us", which included the League of Rights, Australians Against Further Immigration, the AUSI Freedom Scouts, the Libyan backed and funded Australian Peoples’ Conference, the Citizens Electoral Councils, and the Queensland Immigration Control Association, a division of the National Front of Australia.
+"The Coalition is going to deliberately throw the fight so their ALP cohorts can maintain progress on the plan the upper levels of the Libs and the ALP have in mind for us."
+Pitt attached a list of "organisations who will help to save us", which included the League of Rights, Australians Against Further Immigration, the AUSI Freedom Scouts, the Libyan backed and funded Australian Peoples’ Conference, the Citizens Electoral Council, and the Queensland Immigration Control Association, a division of the National Front of Australia.
 An updated version of this contact list - now including the neo-Nazi group National Action - is found on Pitt’s website.

 Pitt has also advocated the use of biological and atomic weapons against Asians, and in March 1993 told SBS TV’s Dateline program that he would put politicians on trial, after purging judges and police - "a filthy corrupt mob".
 His most recent claim is that the Port Arthur gunman, Martin Bryant, was drugged and set up by anti-gun lobbyists to kill his 35 victims.